saros-xyz/dlmm-saros-sdk/README.md

 ## Overview

 The Saros DLMM SDK provides a modern, pool-centric API for interacting with Dynamic Liquidity Market Maker pools on Solana.
-The SDK follows a factory pattern where you create pool instances that maintain context and provide optimized access to pool-specific operations.

 ## Architecture